ggottli/gerg/README.md

-# gerg

-**gerg** is a command‑line agent that uses your **local Ollama** model to plan shell commands for a natural‑language task.
-It shows you the plan as JSON, then (optionally) executes the commands for you.
+**gerg** is a command‑line agent that uses your local Ollama model to plan shell commands for a natural‑language task.
+It can either output the command to help, or execute it for you.

 > Safety-first: by default gerg *asks before running anything*.
 Use `--yes` to auto‑run, and see `--allow-unsafe` to permit risky commands.